 It is the goal of the College to see that all graduates secure meaningful employment in their field of study or be able to use the skills acquired through their academic program in a related field.
-Through the Professional Seminar and Internship or Capstone Project course, General Dentistry Externship (DEN110) and Professional Seminar and Dental Specialty Externship (DEN111); a course required as part of various programs, mock interviews will typically be held at the end of the term/session prior to graduation.
-Individual assistance is given to students and they are instructed in resume preparation, job search, interview skills, and dressing for success.
+Depending upon the program, mock interviews are either a required element of one of the program courses or they are typically held at the end of the term prior to graduation.
+Individual assistance is given to students, and they are instructed in resume preparation, job search, interview skills, and dressing for success.
 Resumes are sent in response to employers in search of prospective graduates as applicable.

-In addition to helping find positions after graduation, the Career Services Coordinator assists current students in finding part-time employment.
-Opportunities from employer call-ins and classified ads are listed in the "Hot Tips" sheets typically available in the student lounge.
+In addition to helping find positions after graduation, the Career Services department can assist current students with finding part-time employment.
 Students interested in part-time employment should see the Career Services Coordinator for information on available opportunities.